CM-501

-CM-501 is a series of Chinese percision-guided missiles and loitering munitions, first revealed during the 9th Zhuhai Airshow held in November 2012.
+CM-501 is a series of Chinese precision-guided missiles and loitering munitions, first revealed during the 9th Zhuhai Airshow held in November 2012.
 Developed by China Aerospace Science and Industry Corporation (CASIC), CM-501 can be launched from ground, surface ship, and air platforms upon customers' requests.

 Design

 CM-501G

 The CM-501G is a non-line-of-sight missile system capable of fire-and-forget launch and man-in-the-loop (HITL) with lock-on-after-launch (LOAL) adjustments.
 The CM-501G weighs around 150 kg and has a range of more than 70 km, and a warhead 40 kg.
 The missile is steered by two sets of cruciform control fins.
 The CM-501G has a combined imaging infrared (IIR), semi-active laser homing (SAL) seeker head for terminal guidance, and supporting satellite navigation, inertial guidance system (INS) for flight navigation.
 A two-way data link is fitted, allowing in-flight route update and re-targeting if needed.

 The CM-501G launch system is mounted on the Shaanxi SX2190 truck, with two launcher boxes each containing nine missiles in a 3x3 configuration, for a total of 18 missiles.
 The launchers' elevation and traverse mechanisms are similar to those of Type 89 rocket system.
 The command vehicle can use other chassis, such as Dongfeng EQ2050.
 The operator sits in the command vehicle mounted on the same chassis, handling targeting identification, engagement, and re-targeting via a two-way data link.
 The system also supports 'networked engagement', allowing the missile to be retasked by command posts, forward observers, and all types of friendly units within the data network.

 For export customers requesting low-cost options, the modular missile design allows simplification in seeker choice.
 The imaging infrared seeker head can be replaced by a simple satellite targeting system or semi-active laser homing (SAL) only system.
 The datalink is also optional, and can be removed to lower the price.